maRce10/coded_bioacoustics/content/post/2020-04-10-signal_detection_warbleR_vs_monitoR.md

 ---

 <div class="alert alert-warning">
-⚠️ Note that the <a href="https://docs.ropensci.org/ohun/">R package ohun</a> , which optimizes sound event detection, is now accessible.
+⚠️ Note that the <a href="https://docs.ropensci.org/ohun/">R package ohun</a> , which optimizes sound event detection, is now available.
 It offers an enhanced version of the methods demonstrated in this post

 </div>